 Nearly 100 years after it was first floated before Congress, the Equal Rights Amendment (ERA) has been given new life.
-That's because on May 30, 2018, the state of Illinois provided the ERA its latest hand-up when it became the 37th state to ratify the proposed amendment to the U.S. Constitution.
+That's because on Jan.
+15, 2020, the state of Virginia provided the ERA just what the bill needed.
+Virginia became the pivotal 38th state to ratify the Equal Rights Amendment and approve the change to the U.S. Constitution.

-A constitutional amendment becomes the law of the land only after passage buy three-quarters of the states.
+A constitutional amendment can only become law of the land only after passage buy three-quarters of the states.
 Rounded up, that'd be 38 states.
-The ERA has one more state to go.
+Virginia is now officially No. 38.
 Does that mean something officially, constitutionally could come of the ERA?

 Final approval wouldn't be quite that easy, of course.
 Not after all this time.
 Hurdles lay ahead.
 Ignorance and opposition will have to be overcome.
 Some legal and procedural challenges certainly remain.